embedly/embedly-docs/index.rst

 of how Embedly works and its benefits.

 Embedly provides a few different service levels depending on your usage.
-While the basic usage level is free, we do rate-limit developers.
+While the basic usage level is free, we do have a monthly limit in place.
 Please check out our `pricing </pricing>`_ page to learn more about our service levels.

 Tutorials
 ---------